mshanken/thebigsmokes/README.md

-Details about the Big Smoke Meets WhiskyFest Event.
+Details about the Big SmokeEvents.
 Big Smoke LV is in the subfolder lasvegas